You at Work

 To correct for this, I committed to not saying yes to any new commitment until after a 24-hour period has passed.
 This gives me a chance to check in with my future self and make an honest assessment if I want to say yes to a future request on my time.
 The answer has been “no way” more often, which has been a relief to my current and future self!

-5. Implementing a Shutdown Routine
+5. Implementing a Shutdown Routine to Manage Non Billable Tasks

 A productive day is enabled by a good morning routine, which is enabled by a good night of sleep, which is enabled by detaching from the stress of the workday.

 And detaching from the stress of the workday is enabled by a good shutdown routine at the end of the day.
+A good shutdown routine also includes time for professional development, ensuring you stay updated and efficient in your role.

 Since the boundary between work and life is blurrier than ever, a shutdown routine is more important than ever.
-Every day, leaving my I office, I devote 15 to 20 minutes during which I do this:
+Every day, leaving my office, I devote 15 to 20 minutes during which I do this:

 • Tie up loose ends.